akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 - **scutage** (Money paid to a King instead of performing military service)
 - **shawm** (A piercing, double-reed woodwind used for loud, outdoor signals or noisy indoor feasts)
 - **siege tower** (A tall wooden tower on wheels for attacking walls)
+- **sparver** (A tent-like canopy that hung from a single hook in the ceiling and draped down around the bed.)
 - **sumpter** (A packhorse for carrying baggage)
 - **surcoat** (A garment worn over armor)
 - **symphonia** (A hurdy-gurdy instrument; a wooden box with crank-turned wheel that rubs against strings to produce a continuous, bagpipe-like drone and a sharp melody)